Computer Science Courses

 CS 110.
 Fluency with Information Technology.
 4 Credits.

-Introduction to information technology (IT), the study of computer-based information systems.
-Basics of the Internet and World Wide Web.
-Students create websites using XHTML and CSS.
+Introduction to the study of computer-based information systems (information technology).
+Overview of computing, including basics of the internet and world wide web and issues such as security and privacy.
+Students create websites using HTML and CSS.

 CS 111.
 Introduction to Web Programming.
 4 Credits.

-Project-based approach to learning computer programming by building interactive web pages using JavaScript and XHTML.
+Project-based approach to learning computer programming by building interactive web pages using JavaScript and HTML.
 Programming concepts including structured and object-oriented program design.
 CS 110 recommended preparation.

 CS 122.
 Introduction to Programming and Problem Solving.
 4 Credits.